ELITR/elitr-testset/README.md

-.README      ... the history of creation of this document, ***including links*** .WORK        ... should be a directory of parts that are not yet properly processed; to be removed when done .en.OS.mp3   ... a backup of the sound in lossy format, **if small enough** .en.OS.mp3.URL . the URL where to get the full file, if the file can't fit here; similarly for wav.URL etc.
+.README      ... the history of creation of this document, ***including links*** .WORK        ... should be a directory of parts that are not yet properly processed; to be removed when done .en.OS.mp3   ... a backup of the sound in lossy format, **if small enough** .en.OS.mp3.LINK . the path on the UFAL cluster where to get the full file, if the file can't fit here; similarly for wav.LINK etc.
-.en.OS.mp3.LINK . the path on the UFAL cluster where to get the full file, if the file can't fit here; similarly for wav.LINK etc.
-             ... the LINK and URL files are interpreted after git pull in a process we call "populating your elitr-testset working copy"
+             ... the LINK files are interpreted after git pull in a process we call "populating your elitr-testset working copy"
 .mp4         ... backup of the original video, if small enough .aac         ... backup of the original video, if small enough .en.OSt      ... original speech in language 'en', 't'ranscribed